bluekitchen/btstack/doc/manual/docs/how_to.md

 or the Apple's PacketLogger tool.

 On embedded systems without a file system, you still can call *hci_dump_open(NULL, HCI_DUMP_STDOUT)*.
-It will log all HCI packets to the consolve via printf.
+It will log all HCI packets to the console via printf.
 If you capture the console output, incl. your own debug messages, you can use the create_packet_log.py tool in the tools folder to convert a text output into a PacketLogger file.